RaspiKidd/MakeCodeTutorials/Dice/Code a Dice.md

 To download the code to your micro:bit follow these instructions:

-1. Plug your micro@bit into the computer using the USB cable
+1. Plug your micro:bit into the computer using the USB cable
 2. Click on **Download**
 3. Once you have chosen a location to save the file click on **Save**
 4. Now open the file explorer and navigate to the file you have just saved